 The National Day of Mourning was recognized by the Canadian Federal Government in 1991 and is now recognized in more than 80 countries.

 Take the time today to mourn those killed at work, and then take action to reduce the risks to your employees and co-workers.
 The life you save might just be your own.

 For more information on Canada’s National Day of Mourning, visit the Canadian Centre for Occupational Health and Safety.

 This day is also observed in the European Union.
 See Workers’ Memorial Day on the EU-OSHA website.

-See CBC News’ article, “Workplace Safety by the Numbers“, for a look at how many are injured each year, and what sectors are the most dangerous places to work.
+See the CBC News article, “Workplace Safety by the Numbers,” for how many are injured each year and what sectors are the most dangerous places to work.